zhou-1/COVISS-Lab-Research/INTERFACE/CategoryDynamically/ShoworHide.md

 Problem: We deleted the items, we need to recreate all of the items now.

 # Show items in next pages
+1. In nextImage() function, delete all remaining elements in previous image

+2. Create a new full list for category in javascript

+3.